WHEN LEARNING HAS TO BE DONE AT HOME...

-Tasks can be differentiated at individual level via See-Saw and the allocations made through ActiveLearn.
+Tasks can be differentiated at individual level via See-Saw and the allocations made through the online platforms.

 Children who have an EHCP or support plan, who are not in school, will be afforded additional contact via the staff who typically support them in school.
 This will be additional to the general individual ‘check ins’ that are planned each week.

 Children with visual problems will be posted reading scheme books, so they spend less time on screen than other children.